raae/JavaScript30/readme.md

 *  04 - Array Cardio Day 1
   * No visual, but great exercise.
 *  [05 - Flex Panel Gallery](05 - Flex Panel Gallery)
+  * Shows the power of CSS + a tiny bit of JS
+  * Added functionality
+    * Close the open panel, if selecting new panel
 *  06 - Type Ahead
 *  07 - Array Cardio Day 2
 *  08 - Fun with HTML5 Canvas